Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 **Product**

 The Product entity represents an item that can be purchased to a supplier (vendor) at any time.
-The lab maintains a catalogue of products and every product includes (but not limited to) the following attributes: title, description, category, supplier, CAS number, supplier catalogue ID, hazard rating, quantity, toxicity, health effects, first aid SOP, storage conditions, disposal SOP, spill-handling procedures, Material Safety Data Sheets (MSDS), relevant images, PDF and other files.
+The lab maintains a catalogue of products and each product includes (but not limited to) the following attributes: title, description, category, supplier, CAS number, supplier catalogue ID, hazard rating, quantity, toxicity, health effects, first aid SOP, storage conditions, disposal SOP, spill-handling procedures, Material Safety Data Sheets (MSDS), relevant images, PDF and other files.

 A Product must be assigned to a Product Category.